Dre Campbell Farm

 3. Crop Rotation

-Crop rotation is another effective way to manage damping-off.
+Crop rotation may help reduce damping-off in garden beds where the disease has been a problem.
 Fungi and water molds can survive in the soil from one season to the next, waiting for the same type of crop to return.

-Therefore, by rotating your crops, you can reduce the buildup of harmful pathogens in the soil.
+So, by rotating your crops, you can reduce the buildup of harmful soil-borne pathogens.

 4. Beneficial Microorganisms

-Introducing beneficial microorganisms into your soil can help outcompete the fungi that cause damping-off.
+Introducing beneficial microorganisms into your soil can help beneficial microbes outcompete the fungi and water molds that cause damping-off.
 Products containing Trichoderma or Bacillus subtilis are especially effective.

 5. Do Not Overwater